MapperInteractive/MapperInteractive/README.md

-# Mapper Core
+# MapperCore

-Mapper core is a framework to create resuable visualization projects.
+MapperCore is a framework to create analysis and visualization with high-dimensional data.

 ## Installation

-Current we haven't publish mappercore to pypi, so you need to copy all files into your project.
+Current we have not published MapperCore to pypi, so a user will need to copy all files into his/her project.

-When mappercore is avaliable as a python project, the installation would be
+When MapperCore is avaliable as a python project, the installation would be

 ```py
 pip install mappercore